MarilynKeller/SKEL/README.md

 - `betas` controls the shape of the body (tall, small, skinny, etc...).
 It is a vector of size 10.
 The values should remain between -2 and 2.
 The first value of the vector roughly controls the height, the second value the weight.

 - `pose` controls the body pose.
-It is a vector of size 46, most values are in radiant angles so between -3.14 and 3.14.
-See [here](https://github.com/MarilynKeller/SKEL/blob/21e1b6aad914cc2910d12cf2715784ef90c5f137/skel/kin_skel.py#L29) to see which of the 46 parameters controls which body articulation.
+It is a vector of size 46, most values are angles expressed in radian, and can vary between -3.14 and 3.14.
+You can see which of the 46 parameters controls which body articulation [here](https://github.com/MarilynKeller/SKEL/blob/21e1b6aad914cc2910d12cf2715784ef90c5f137/skel/kin_skel.py#L29) .

 SKEL(beta, pose) yields:
 - A skeleton 3D mesh